AdobeDocs/genstudio-for-performance-marketing.en/help/user-guide/concepts.md

 ## Harm and bias filters

-When utilizing AI to generate content, it is essential to ensure the output is safe and inclusive for all users.
-This requires a meticulous evaluation of the content for potential harmful biases, hate speech, offensive material, or profanity.
-Thorough testing from multiple perspectives, a comprehensive ethics review, and implementing effective mitigation plans is crucial to prevent harmful content from emerging in outputs.
+When working with AI to generate content, it is essential to ensure the output is safe and inclusive for all users.
+This requires evaluation of the content for potential harmful biases, hate speech, offensive material, or profanity.
+Thorough testing from multiple perspectives, a comprehensive ethics review, and implementing effective mitigation plans is important to prevent harmful content from emerging in outputs.

 This approach reinforces social responsibility, minimizes reputational risk, and ensures adherence to Adobe's Trust & Safety and Ethics policies.